johnx25bd/fob-2020/README.md

     - `CleanCatch = True` (?) on fishing catch
   - *Graphical interface - form fill*

+## `./jurisdiction-registry/`
 Governments register MPA boundaries
   - Upload file with Geojson FeatureCollection - polygons of MPA boundaries.
   - Arweave deploy (+ IPFS?) (https://medium.com/@arweave/arweave-ipfs-persistence-for-the-interplanetary-file-system-9f12981c36c3)
-  - Register IPFS address and / or arweave reference within smart contract (`SpatialRegistry.sol?`).
+  - Register IPFS address and / or arweave reference within smart contract (`JurisdictionRegistry.sol?`).
   - *Graphical interface - form fill / file drop basically*

+## `./node-cloud/`

-~~WHO?~~ Runs Cloud Node program
+~~WHO?~~ Runs Cloud Node program (or within enclave?)

   - Fetch current boundaries (query smart contract)
   - Check for new data into S3 cloud bucket every minute
-  - Check to see if points are within MPA boundaries
+  - Check to see if points are within MPA boundaries (eventually trusted script)
     - If TRUE:
       - Submit transaction slashing that vessel's stake
       - Set `bool CleanCatch = False` (?).
   *This means that the Node service has private keys to sign tx.
 Who is administering this?
 Etc?*

+  - Note: This requires trust in a centralized authority.
+This process could be executed inside a secure enclave - and potentially replicated so each jurisdiction

+## `./`

 ## Externally-owned accounts / Roles: